Carmanah Walbran Provincial Park

 Harriet Nahanee Memorial Trail

-Starting by the shores of the Walbran River, the trail initially passes by several huge western red cedars including the “Tolkien Giant” before climbing steeply.
-Its north side journeys through some equally gigantic, yet nameless, cedars that amazingly cling resiliently to the vertical slopes of this elevated hike.
+Starting by the shores of the Walbran River, the trail initially passes by several huge western red cedars, including the “Tolkien Giant,” before climbing steeply.
+The north side journeys through some equally gigantic, yet nameless, cedars that amazingly cling resiliently to the vertical slopes of this elevated hike.

 Like other hikes in the Walbran Valley, the trail passes through cutblocks proposed by logging companies.
-By offering the public an opportunity to explore this ancient forest, the hike helps raise awareness of the danger these pristine giants face to short-sided industry practices.
+By offering the public an opportunity to explore this ancient forest, the hike helps raise awareness of the danger these pristine giants face from short-sighted industry practices.

 Emerald Loop Trail

 The Emerald Loop Trail is the most accessible and family-friendly hike in the Walbran Valley.
 Situated parallel to the entry road into the valley, the trail is very short, fairly flat, and takes about 20 minutes to complete.
-Yet despite its brevity, the well-maintained boardwalk path takes hikers around an excellent old-growth environment where giant trees grow next to the Walbran River.
+Despite its brevity, the well-maintained boardwalk path takes hikers through an excellent old-growth environment where giant trees grow next to the Walbran River.

 Castle Giant